-This feature allows the user to automatically fade channels and groups in or out under the control of an external signal.
+This feature allows the user to automatically fade channel and group faders in or out under the control of an external signal.
 Cross-fades may be achieved by driving two or more optos with one fader being faded out while a second fader is being faded in.